 Born in Bucheon, South Korea and raised in the Midwest, Katie Hae Leo’s creative work explores the multiple intersections of the adopted body with received notions of race, ethnicity, gender, (dis)ability, and popular culture.

-Her produced plays include Four Destinies (Mu Performing Arts), Bride/price (with MaMa mOsAiC), and Hmonglish Musical (Center for Hmong Arts & Talent’s YLG), as well as adaptations of the children’s books A Single Shard and Baseball Saved Us (Stages Theatre Company/Mu Performing Arts).
+Her produced plays include Four Destinies (Mu Performing Arts), Bride/price (with MaMa mOsAiC), and Hmonglish Musical (Center for Hmong Arts & Talent’s YLG), as well as adaptations of the children’s books When You Trap a Tiger, A Single Shard and Baseball Saved Us (Stages Theatre Company/Mu Performing Arts).
 Her solo performance piece N/A, developed with Zaraawar Mistry, premiered at Asian Arts Initiative in Philadelphia and was remounted at Dreamland Arts in Saint Paul, as part of The Origin(s) Project.

 Katie Hae Leo is creating an original and beautiful new American voice, one that penetrates far below the surfaces of our realities and histories.”